tdongsi/bart-parking/README.md

 ![BART Screenshot](BART.jpg?raw=true "Screenshot")

-Personally, the BART commute itself is not that bad, especially when I usually find a seat.
+Personally, the BART commute itself is not that bad.
 But it is really painful to download every ... single ...
 PDF ... permit manually before printing them.

 ### How to run